fuseumass/dashboard/README.md

 Dashboard is structured to be relatively easy to set up, while still allowing for the scalability required to run an event for over 1000 people.
 It's also designed to be easily customizable to the specific needs of your event.

-When we say this is the _last_ platform you'll ever need.
-We aren't kidding.
+When we say this is the _last_ platform you'll ever need, we aren't kidding.
 Dashboard includes all of the following functionality right out of the box.

 ## Account management
 Email confirmation? ✅ Forgotten password? ✅ Slack integration? ✅